Mart-SciecPyt/ScPytone_ultrasound_processing/docs/usage.rst

 1. Preprocessing and Transforming Images
 ----------------------------------------

-In this module, we preprocess the image and convert it into a “flat” format, which is easier to work with during filtering.

-- Convert the input image to grayscale.
-- Detect and interpret calibration marks along both axes.
-- Clean the image by removing irrelevant regions and suppressing extreme pixel values.
-- Estimate geometric parameters (e.g., scan area, offset, scanning depth) based on peak detection.
-- Use trigonometric relations to build a polar-to-Cartesian coordinate grid.
-- Use trilinear interpolation to project the image onto a uniform Cartesian plane.
+In this module we are preprocessing the image and we transform it to a “flat” format which is easier to work with at the filtering part.
+We convert the input image to grayscale and detect centimeter calibration marks along both axes.
+The image is then cleaned by removing irrelevant top and side regions and suppressing extreme pixel values.
+Based on peak detection, the module estimates the geometric parameters of the scan area and transducer settings, such as the offset and scanning depth.
+Using trigonometric relations, it constructs a polar-to-Cartesian grid.
+We use trilinear interpolation to project the image onto a uniform Cartesian space for the filtering part.

 2. Filtering of the Ultrasound Images
 -------------------------------------

-In this module, we filter the image using thresholding:

-- Pixels with intensity above a threshold are set to white (255), others to black (0).
-- Noise is removed using morphological operations.
-- For each column, we keep the first pixel exceeding the threshold to define a contour.
-- The contour is dilated using OpenCV functions for clarity.
-- A mask is created using the dilated contour and applied to the original image to preserve useful intensity data.
+In this module, we first generate a binary mask by thresholding the input image: pixels with intensity at or above the specified threshold are set to white (255), and those below are set to black (0).
+After removing noise components, we scan each column to select the very first pixel whose intensity exceeds the threshold, building an initial contour mask.
+Next, we apply OpenCV’s functions to thicken that contour for clear visualization.
+Finally, we apply the dilated contour as a mask to preserve and display the original pixel intensities.

 3. Backtransformation
 ---------------------

-This module reverses the transformation process:

-- Converts Cartesian space data back to polar geometry.
-- Defines key transformation parameters and builds a polar grid.
-- Excludes regions outside the field of view.
-- Finds nearest matching coordinates from the original data.
-- Uses trilinear interpolation to fill in the backprojected image based on original data and weights.
+In this module we define a class to reverse the transformation process, converting polar image data back into Cartesian coordinates.
+It first initializes key transformation parameters and builds a 3D volume grid using spherical coordinates.
+The grid is filtered to exclude regions outside the cone of interest.
+It finds the nearest original coordinates for each point and assigns interpolation weights.
+The main function performs trilinear interpolation to fill in the back-projected image using these weights.

 Usage